danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    For the purpose of this lab, you create a firewall rule to allow access from the Public IP address of the VM

    Go to **Connection security** under **Settings**.
 Add a firewall rule for the Public IP address of the PgBouncerVM.
-Your final configuration should look similar to:
+Your final configuration should look like:

    ![Image0024](Media/image0024.png)